 Happy New Year, Greg Jarrett, Peter Schweitzer.

-When we come back, wide open telephones on this Tuesday, our first edition 2018.
+When we come back, wide open telephones on this Tuesday, our first edition, 2018.

 Happy New Year, and we'll continue.

-Yes, a bomb.
+Yes, a bung.

-Yeah, and you don't want it, you don't want it to pack.
+And you don't want to pack.

 Okay.

-Okay, so you're gonna now what?
+Okay, so you're going to, now what?

 Oh, right.